Table of Contents

 - assessment of satisfaction with services extended in time, e.g. a trip abroad – then make sure to test the satisfaction AFTER the event is completed, not during it, and certainly not before it.

-Create email surveys that respondents will be happy to fill out
+Create email surveys that respondents will be happy to complete

 Do you want to start sending the survey by email?
 You can do it for free – create an account on Startquestion and test the capabilities of our tool for 14 days.